the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Foundations/StatusCodes.md

 This is used in a situation where the client is not concerned with the processing and result of the request.
 The server might consider the request or discard it.

 ## 203 (Non-Authoritative Information)
-Indicates that **the request was successful but the enclosed payload has been modified by a transforming proxy** from that of the origin server's 200 (OK) response.
+Indicates that **the request was successful but _the enclosed payload has been modified by a transforming proxy_** from that of the origin server's 200 (OK) response.

 ## 204 (No Content)
-Indicates that a request has succeeded, but that the client doesn't need to navigate away from its current page or there is no additional content to send in the response content.
+***Indicates that a request has succeeded, but that the client doesn't need to navigate away from its current page or there is no additional content to send in the response content***.

-Metadata in the response header fields refer to the target resource and its selected representation after the requested action was applied.
-For example, if a 204 code is received in response to PUT, the response contains an ETag field, then the PUT was successful ans the ETag field value contains the entity tag for the new representation of that target resource.
+*Metadata in the response header fields refer to the target resource and its selected representation after the requested action was applied*.
+For example, if a 204 code is received in response to PUT, the response contains an ETag field, then the PUT was successful and the ETag field value contains the entity tag for the new representation of that target resource.

-The server assumes that the user agent will provide some indication of the success to its user, in accord with its own interface, and apply any new or updated metadata in the response to its active representation.
+**The server assumes that the user agent will provide some indication of the success to its user, in accord with its own interface, and apply any new or updated metadata in the response to its active representation**.

+> An example is executing a PUT request after updating an editor with user action.

 A 204 response is cacheable by default.

-> Redirects
+# Redirects
 ## 303 See Other
-Indicates that the server is redirecting the user agent to a different resource, which is intended to provide an indirect response to the original request.
+Indicates that **the server is redirecting the user agent to a different resource, which is intended to provide an indirect response to the original request**.

 The new URI is indidated in the Location header field and it doesn't have to be equivalent to the target URI.